paranumal/benchparanumal/README.md

     $ export LIBP_BLAS_DIR=</path/to/openblas>
     $ make -j `nproc`

-If your MPI supports GPU-aware RDMA functionality, you can optionally build `benchParanumal` with this support via:

-    $ make -j `nproc` --gpu-aware-mpi=true

 How to run `benchParanumal`
 --------------------

-`benchParanumal` contains two distinct types of tests:

-2. BK - Benchmark Kernels
-3. BP - Benchmark Problems

-The usage of each benchmark, outside of the provide run scripts, can be found with the `-h` option.
-For example:
+`benchParanumal` builds the `BP` executable, which can be run on its own or with the provided run script.
+The usage of the benchmark can be found with the `-h` option:

-    $ mpirun -np 1 ./BK/BK1/BK1 -h
+    $ mpirun -np 1 ./BP -h

     Name:     [THREAD MODEL]
     CL keys:  [-m, --mode]